uccser/cs-field-guide/text/en/chapters/programming-languages.md

 ```
 .data
 str:  .asciiz "\nHello World!\n"
-#You can change what is between the  quotes if you like
+# You can change what is between the  quotes if you like

 .text
 .globl main

 main:
-#Do the addition
+# Do the addition
-#For this, we first need to put the values to add into registers  ($t0 and $t1)
+# For this, we first need to put the values to add into registers ($t0 and $t1)
 li $t0, 10 #You can change the 10
 li $t1, 20 #You can change the 20
-#Now we can add the values in $t0 and $t1, putting the result in special register $a0
+# Now we can add the values together, putting the result in register $a0
 add $a0, $t0, $t1
-#Set up for printing the value in $a0.
-A 1 in $v0 means we want to print an int
+# Set up for printing the value in $a0.
+# A '1' in $v0 means we want to print an int
 li $v0, 1
-#The system call looks at what is in $v0 and $a0, and knows to print what is in $a0
+# The system call looks at what is in $v0 and $a0,
+# and knows to print what is in $a0
 syscall

-#Now we want to print Hello World
+# Now we want to print 'Hello World!'
-#So we load the (address of the) string into $a0
+# So we load the (address of the) string into $a0
 la $a0, str
-#And put a 4 in $v0 to mean print a string
+# A '4' in $v0 means we want to print an string
 li $v0, 4
-#And just like before syscall looks at $v0 and $a0 and knows to print the string
+# And just like before syscall looks at $v0 and $a0
+# and knows to print the string
 syscall

-#Nicely end the program
+# Nicely end the program
 li $v0, 0
 jr $ra
 ```